netoabel/elgatokey-cam-bind/README.md

 ### Linux

 In order to make the script start automatically on startup in Linux, you can create a `systemctl` daemon.
-To do so, create the file `/etc/systemd/system/elgato-cam-bind.service` with the following contents:
+To do so, create the file `/etc/systemd/system/elgato-cam-bind.service` with the following content:

 ```
 [Unit]